 Prem is also the author of Pickleball Guru Academy clinic which intends to show players the ways of this amazing sport.

 The book features 166 pages of creative, colorful diagrams of different pickleball situations and strategies, and it’s primarily focused on helping beginners and intermediate players.
-Of course, advanced players can always benefit by retaking the early steps in case anything was forgotten or skipped.
+Of course, advanced players can always benefit from retaking the early steps in case anything was forgotten or skipped.

 If you are looking for a detailed explanation of the 3rd shot drop shot and how to use it effectively there is a whole section on this and that in itself is worth the price of the book for players looking to master the drop shot strategy.
 “Smart Pickleball” is the first pickleball book that we know of which also comes as an audio edition as well.
 You can get the audio version for free with a trial of Audible audio books.